|Major Groups > Stinkhorns > Lysurus gardneri|

 Internationally renowned mushroom photographer Taylor Lockwood photographed this amazing stinkhorn in China in 2013.
 It appears to match the poorly documented species Lysurus gardneri, which is often confused with Lysurus cruciatus but has whiter, more graceful arms that usually remain united at their

 Lysurus congolensis is a synonym, according to Dring (1980).
 Australian authors, including Cunningham (1944/1979), have frequently misapplied the name "Lysurus gardneri" to Lysurus cruciatus.
-Reports of Lysurus gardneri from the Caribbean also appear to have confused Lysurus gardneri with Lysurus cruciatus.
+Reports of Lysurus gardneri from Mexico and the Caribbean also appear to have confused Lysurus gardneri with Lysurus cruciatus.

 I have not collected this species, and Taylor did not preserve the illustrated specimens; the description below is based on the photos and on descriptions in the cited sources.

 Have you collected something in Asia or Africa that looks like Lysurus gardneri recently?
 I would love to study well-documented, preserved collections, in order to make this page—and the contemporary concept of the species—more scientific.
 If you're interested in helping, please send me an email at .

 Ecology: Probably saprobic; growing alone or gregariously in a variety of habitats; found in Asia (Sri Lanka, Indonesia, India, and China) and in Africa (South Africa and the Democratic Republic of the Congo); year-round.